charanbanka/fugitive-hunt/README.md

 ## 📁 Assets

-- Sample images can be sourced from [Unsplash](https://unsplash.com/) or other free stock photo platforms.
+- Screenshots of the home and city-selection pages are included above.
-- Replace placeholder images (e.g., screenshot above) with actual game visuals for better appeal.
+- Additional images can be sourced from [Unsplash](https://unsplash.com/) or other free stock photo platforms.

 ---